Secret boy's business - what is happening to your body?

 Even tiny babies sometimes get an erection (when the penis grows bigger and stands up or erect), but about the time of puberty boys start getting more erections, sometimes without any obvious trigger.

 - They may happen when you are embarrassed, and they may cause you to feel more embarrassed because you think that everyone can see it.
 People do not usually watch other people closely, and no one is likely to notice that you have an erection.

 - Sometimes they happen when you feel sexy, maybe when you think about someone you might be sexually attracted to.

 - These erections go away after a short period of time.
 You do not have to do anything about them.
 Having an erection which goes away by itself does not cause any harm to you.

 As boys grow through puberty and into young manhood their penis gets longer and thicker.
 As not everyone grows at the same rate some boys may be worried their penis will not grow or that other people might tease them if their penis is smaller that others.

 It is important to know that when the penis is limp the size for an adult male can vary between 7.5cm and 15cm.
 In cold temperatures or after swimming in cold water it can get smaller!
 It doesn't matter what size a penis may be when limp, it generally grows to around 16cm when erect (sometimes a bit shorter and sometimes longer).

 If you are still worrying about this then have a talk with your dad or your doctor.
 Don't believe all that 'locker room' talk you hear from the other boys your age.
 Everyone gets a bit worried at times when going through puberty - even those super cool guys... and even girls!

 Around the time of puberty most boys start having 'wet dreams'.
-During their sleep they get an erection and then ejaculate (ee-jack-u-late).
+During their sleep they get an erection and then ejaculate (ee-jack-u-late) without knowing this is happening.
 An ejaculation is when sperm, and the fluid in which sperm live, come out of the penis.